 - Lucky Luke had a few variations on the theme.

 - One gag has multiple pairs of people waiting in line for their shootouts.
 That is, lined up behind each other.
 On all four branches of a crossroads.

 - The Tenderfoot sets up one at the climax, but the titular tenderfoot, an Imperturbable Englishman, calls out the trope and insists on the ten-steps-and-turn-method instead, which completely destabilizes the villain, a veteran of the quick-draw form, even moreso when his shot appears to go wild.
 On seeing the Englishman yet to fire, the villain begs for mercy, after which the Englishman reveals he'd been hit in the arm, and the pain was simply unbearable.

 - One story had an I Just Want to Be Badass guy ask Luke for help impressing his fiancee by winning a gunfight.
 Unfortunately, his aim is so bad Luke has to duck despite standing behind him.
-In the end he challenges Luke, both men are replaced by his Love Interest / a saloon girl respectively, he kills a criminal completely by accident, and this reputation is enough to keep desperadoes out of town ever after.
+In the end when he challenges Luke, he ends up shooting down a criminal, who was robbing a bank behind him, completely by accident, and this reputation is enough to keep desperadoes out of town ever after.

 - An American Tail: Fievel Goes West had one, though it was at sunset and not at noon.